huynhbaotoan/aws-batch-workshop/Module8.md

 You have successfully built an batch job in a Docker container that can elastically scale to your needs and automatically retries upon failures!

-There are a lot more things you can do, and head to the [extra credit](ExtraCredit.md) section for some ideas!

 Or if you are done, go to [clean up](cleanup.md) section to clean up the environment.